Key Word(s): SQL

 Step 5: Altering Tables¶

-clause allows us to modify tables in our database.
+The ALTER clause allows us to modify tables in our database.
 Here, we add a

-new column to our candidates table called full_name
+new column to our candidates table called full_name.

 cursor.execute('''ALTER TABLE candidates ADD COLUMN full_name TEXT''')